JamesYen220/K86/README.md

     - brew install kubectl
 6. Deploy the application on Minikube

+**Some basic concepts**

+Kubectl, Kubernetes, and Minikube are all related to the management and deployment of containerized applications in a Kubernetes environment.
+Here's an overview of their relationship:

+1. Kubernetes: Kubernetes is an open-source container orchestration platform developed by Google.
+It provides a framework for automating the deployment, scaling, and management of containerized applications across a cluster of machines.
+Kubernetes abstracts the underlying infrastructure and provides a consistent way to manage and control containers.

+2. Minikube: Minikube is a lightweight tool that enables local development and testing of Kubernetes applications.
+It creates a single-node Kubernetes cluster on a local machine, providing an environment that mimics a full-scale Kubernetes cluster.
+Minikube is useful for developers who want to experiment with Kubernetes features, test their applications, or learn Kubernetes without the need for a full production cluster.

+3. Kubectl: Kubectl is the official command-line tool for interacting with Kubernetes clusters.
+It acts as a client to the Kubernetes API server and allows users to deploy and manage applications, inspect and modify cluster resources, and view logs and events.
+Kubectl enables administrators and developers to control and monitor the Kubernetes cluster from the command line or through scripts.
+Kubectl can be used to monitor and interact with the activity in a Minikube cluster.
+When you start a Minikube cluster, it creates a single-node Kubernetes cluster on your local machine.
+You can then use kubectl commands to manage and monitor the resources within that Minikube cluster.

+Docker plays a crucial role in the relationship between Kubectl, Kubernetes, and Minikube.
+Here's how Docker fits into the picture:

+1. Docker: Docker is a popular containerization platform that allows you to package applications and their dependencies into containers.
+Containers are lightweight, isolated environments that encapsulate an application and all its necessary dependencies, enabling consistent deployment and execution across different environments.

+2. Kubernetes and Containers: Kubernetes works with containers to manage and orchestrate application deployments.
+It leverages Docker (or other container runtimes) as the default container runtime to create, run, and manage containers on individual nodes within a Kubernetes cluster.
+Kubernetes treats containers as the basic units of deployment and scaling.

+3. Minikube and Docker: Minikube uses Docker as the default container runtime to create and manage containers within the Minikube cluster.
+When you start a Minikube cluster, it provisions a single-node Kubernetes cluster, and Docker is used by Minikube to run containers on that node.
+Minikube interacts with Docker to create and manage the containers required for running Kubernetes applications locally.

+4. Kubectl and Containers: Kubectl, as the command-line interface to Kubernetes, interacts with containers indirectly through the Kubernetes API server.
+When you use kubectl commands to deploy or manage applications, Kubernetes translates those commands into actions on the underlying containers managed by Docker (or the container runtime in use).

+In summary, Docker provides the containerization technology that Kubernetes leverages to deploy and manage applications.
+Minikube, as a local Kubernetes cluster, uses Docker as the container runtime.
+Kubectl interacts with Kubernetes, which in turn manages the containers using Docker.
+Docker, therefore, plays a crucial role in containerization, while Kubernetes and Minikube provide the orchestration and management layers for running containers in a scalable and distributed manner.

 Let's break down each step:

 **Step 1: Create a Java Spring Boot application**